NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_StaticRoutes.rst

 Router address
-    Address of the gateway used to reach the specified network, this field is not required.
+    Address of the gateway used to reach the specified network, this field is required.

 Device
-    If needed, select a evice to force the traffic into chosen network interface.
+    If needed, select a device to force the traffic into chosen network interface.

 Metric
     Metric is used to determine whether one route should be chosen over another.